xela700/mtl-med-llm/README.md

 1. Download [zip file](https://drive.google.com/drive/folders/1doxwTRtQGf887UEatIBVnhQ7jCc_1hRP?usp=drive_link) containing model components.

-Place the zip file in the *project root directory*
+Place the demo_models.zip file in the *project root directory*

+Do *NOT* rename the zip file, or the setup script will fail to recognize it.

 ~/mtl-med-llm